4mbroise/ACL2021-EKIPAFOND/README.md

 - To import to NetBeans: File -> Open Project...

 ## Gradle
+- How to build : gradle build
-- How to run : Gradle run
+- How to run : gradle run